jbryer/ShinyQDA/README.md

   - Ability to see other coders responses (for the text questions).
   - Merge coding results into data export tab.
 Allow user to choose aggregation method.
-  - Inter-rater reliability analysis.
-For coding have a split view.
   - Tokenization - allow the user to define and export/download various tokenization schemes.
   - Predictive modeling - use any data (including sentiment, topics,